Girls in the House

 Girls in the House is the debut studio album by German girl group Preluders.
-It was released on 24 November 2003 by Cheyenne, Polydor and Zeitgeist.
+It was released on 24 November 2003 by Cheyenne Records along with Polydor and Zeitgeist.
 Entirely co-produced by Uwe Fahrenkrog-Petersen, and Gena Wernik, the album peaked at number 2 in Germany, number 4 in Switzerland, and number 5 in Austria, eventually receiving a gold certification for more than 100,000 albums sold.
 The album spawned three singles, including the promotional cover single "Losing My Religion", German number-one single "Everyday Girl", and bilingual "Bal Privé".

+Critical reception

+Stefan Johannesberg from laut.de rated the album two out of five stars.
+He found that Girls in the House lacked charisma but displayed "a few good approaches.
+Whenever fast-paced grooves dominate songs like the title track, the first single "Everyday Girl" or the straight "Riding On a Lovetrain", the vocals of the five young singers do not stand out in a negative way, but rather act as a nice-sounding accessory.
+There is simply not enough more."

+Chart performance

+Girls in the House debuted and peaked at number two on the German Albums Chart in the week of 8 December 2003 – second only to Robbie Williams' Live Summer 2003.
+In 2004, it was certified Gold by the Bundesverband Musikindustrie (BVMI) for shipments figures in excess of 100,000 units.
+The album also reached number three on the Swiss Albums Chart and debuted at number 13 on the Austrian Albums Chart.
+It was ranked 77th on the Swiss Albums year-end chart.

 Track listing

+All tracks produced by Jörn-Uwe Fahrenkrog-Petersen and Gena Wernik.